 Light materials and neutral tones such as beige, khaki, brown and green are great for both keeping cool and blending in with the natural surroundings.
 However, it is best to steer clear of camouflage clothing as this is associated with trophy hunters and military personnel in many African countries.

 Minimise your visibility in the bush by avoiding bright colours such as reds, oranges and blues, as well as white.
 Other colours to avoid wearing are darker colours such as navy and black, which can attract tsetse flies.

 Casual clothing is suitable for just about any African safari, and apart from selecting neutral or muted-coloured clothing, safari attire is generally comfortable and easy.

 Layering your safari outfits is the most practical way to cope with fluctuating temperatures in the bush.
 As the day heats up, you can peel a layer off, and when it begins to cool down, you can add another layer.

-Pack in plenty of t-shirts and long sleeve sweaters with collars that help protect your skin from the sun and mosquitoes.
-Women may want to purchase a comfortable safari dress, one that is versatile for game drives and dinners at the lodge.
-Men may want to invest in a pair of safari pants that turn into shorts.
+Pack in plenty of comfortable t-shirts and long-sleeved sweaters with collars that help protect your skin from the sun and mosquitoes.
+Women may want to purchase comfortable safari dresses that are versatile for game drives and dinners at the lodge.
+Men may want to invest in a pair of convertible safari pants that turn into shorts.